 NOTE 2: In case MP-DCCP-LL and MPTCP are enabled for the same MA PDU Session, the "UE link-specific MP-DCCP-LL" IP addresses and the "UE link-specific multipath" IP addresses can be the same.

-2) "MP-DCCP Address Information" which contains (1) two "UPF link-specific MP-DCCP-LL" IP addresses for the UPF, one for each access and (2) one UPF port number per MP-DCCP connection.
+2) "MP-DCCP Address Information" which contains the "UPF link-specific MP-DCCP-LL" IP address for the UPF, and one UPF port number per MP-DCCP connection.

+3)

 7. Based on the received PCC rules and the MP-DCCP-LL parameters received from UPF, the SMF creates the following information, which will be sent to the UE: